DoxaFoundation/doxa-dev-docs/content/docs/fee-collection.md

-# Fee Collection
+---
+title: "Fee Collection"
+linkTitle: "Fee Collection"
+weight: 5
+description: "Guide for fee structure and collection in the Doxa Protocol"
+---

-This guide explains the fee structure and collection mechanism in the Doxa Protocol.
+This guide explains the fee structure and collection process in the Doxa Protocol.

 ## Overview